degreepath/catalog-differ/over-time-md/education.req.md

 EDUC 375  |  Differentiated Instruction for Exceptional Learners (0.50)  |
 0.50
 an EDUC Interim course  |  1.00
-EDUC 3XX: Special Methods of Teaching [in content area] (after EDUC 330, before student teaching)  |
+EDUC 3XX: Special Methods of Teaching (in content area) (after EDUC 330, before student teaching)  |  1.00
 Senior Year  |
 Students may register for student teaching (EDUC 381, 382, 385, 389) in fall
 or spring semester; no other courses may be taken during student teaching.